Comparing ESG Ratings Agencies: MSCI, Morningstar, Bloomberg, LSEG and More

 Image of various ESG Rating providers

 When it comes to ESG or sustainable investing, one burning question that institutional investors often have is how they can actually measure a company's ESG performance.
-Fortunately, the answer lies in the form of comprehensive ratings and scores provided by multiple renowned ESG data providers and rating agencies.
+Fortunately, the answer lies in the form of comprehensive ratings and scores provided by various ESG data providers and rating agencies.

-The following are the leading ESG rating providers which have large market adoption of their products and services.
+The following are the leading ESG rating providers which currently dominate the market.

 • Exposure: ESG-related risk factors which can cause a potential financial risk to companies.
 It can also be considered as a company's sensitivity or vulnerability to ESG risks.